Berea College offers a high-quality liberal arts education to students who have great promise but limited economic resources.

 Tuition and Other Costs

-Every Berea student is awarded a four-year, Tuition Promise Scholarship.
-The amount of the scholarship will vary depending on financial need and the presence of any additional outside scholarships.
-The important thing is that, together, these resources cover the entire cost of tuition, which totals $22,100 per student in 2013-14.
+Berea College offers every student a four-year, Tuition Promise Scholarship.
+The amount of the scholarship varies depending on financial need and the presence of any other outside scholarships.
+The important thing is that, together, these resources cover the entire cost of tuition.
+Total tuition cost amounts to nearly $100,000 over four years.

 The tuition cost to students and their families is $0.